KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

             fundingtxid == txidopret )   {
 ```

-As SetCCunspents function returns uxtos not in the chronological order we need to order them by the block height as we need the latest one:
+As the `SetCCunspents` function does not return uxtos in chronological order, order them by block height to find the latest utxo.

 ```cpp
             if (blockHeight > maxBlockHeight) {
 ```

-Now check if this tx was the owner's activity:

-use pair of cc sdk functions that walk through vin array and find if the tx was signed with the owner's pubkey:
+Check whether this transaction indicates owner activity.
+Use a pair of CC SDK functions that iterate through the vin array to find if the transaction was signed with the owner's pubkey.

 ```cpp
                 if (TotalPubkeyNormalInputs(vintx, ownerPubkey) > 0 || TotalPubkeyCCInputs(vintx, ownerPubkey) > 0) {
 ```

-Reset the lastest txid to this current txid if this tx is owner's activity,
+If this transaction represents owner activity, reset the lastest transaction ID to this current transaction ID.

-set the flag from the tx opretun:
+Set the flag for the transaction OP_RETURN.

 ```cpp
                     latesttxid = it->first.txhash;